Longest Filled Common Subsequence for Song Identification from Degraded Audio via Construct--Merge--Solve--Adapt Optimization: Acknowledgments

 \section{Acknowledgments}

 This article is based upon work from COST Action ``Randomised Optimisation Algorithms Research Network'' (ROAR-NET), CA22137, supported by COST (European Cooperation in Science and Technology).
 M. D. is partially supported by the project entitled ``Utilizing deep learning to boost the performance of classical optimization techniques'' funded by the Ministry of Scientific and technological development and Higher Education of Republic of Srpska (project no.\ 1259114).
 A. N. acknowledges the support of the Slovenian Research and Innovation Agency through program grant P2-0098, and project grants No.J2-4460 and No. GC-0001, and young researcher grant No. PR-12897.
 Her work is also funded by the European Union under Grant Agreement 101187010 (HE ERA Chair AutoLearn-SI).
-Additionally, this publication is supported by the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No. 101081355.
-The operation (SMASH project) is co-funded by the Republic of Slovenia and the European Union from the European Regional Development Fund.
+Additionally, this publication is co-funded by the European Union’s Horizon Europe research and innovation program under the Marie Sklodowska-Curie COFUND Postdoctoral Programme (grant agreement No.~101081355 -- SMASH), and by the Republic of Slovenia and the European Union through the European Regional Development Fund.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
+Neither the European Union nor the REA can be held responsible for them.